Add location information

 Save your changes.

 Test your app in the Ripple emulator

 We've seen what our app looks like in a browser.
 Now let's see how it looks on a BlackBerry PlayBook tablet by opening it in the Ripple emulator.

 - Open the Google Chrome browser and make sure that Ripple services are running.
 If they aren't, click the Ripple icon beside the address bar, and then click Start Ripple Services.

 - Enter the URL for your Hello World landing page.
 Substitute http://localhost:9910 for the first part of the file path, up to and including /RippleSites (for example, http://localhost:9910/HelloGeo/index.html).

 - Click the Ripple icon beside the address bar.

 - Click Enable.

 - Select the WebWorks-TabletOS platform.

-If you want to change your coordinates to see how the output changes, you can change the location values in the Geo Location panel.
+If you want to change your coordinates to see how the output changes, you can change the values in the Geo Location panel.